EverestAPI/CelesteTAS-EverestInterop/Docs/Commands.md

 - Everest settings use the mod name Everest.
 - Note that setting names/values may be unintuitive and require looking in the game or mod code.
 - To find the mod name and/or variant's name, go to the saves folder in your celeste directory, and go down to "modsettings-(mod name)", open the file in a text editor (notepad works fine), and look for the variant in question.
 Whatever is behind the hyphen in the file name is the mod's name.
--Mod Names, and Setting Names are case sensitive.
+- Mod Names, and Setting Names are case sensitive.
 - Make sure the value entered matches the data type of the setting (if it is a boolean in the settings file, make sure you're inputting a boolean into the Set command).
 - Most vanilla variants (except for mirror mode, and gamespeed) are not currently functional.

--Examples:
+- Examples:
--Set,ExtendedVariantMode.Dashcount,3
+  - Set,ExtendedVariantMode.Dashcount,3
--Set,CelesteTAS.CenterCamera,true
+  - Set,CelesteTAS.CenterCamera,true

 ### Unsafe
 - The TAS will normally only run inside levels.